 University of Iowa College of Law, J.D.
 (2000) Recipient, Recent Alumni Award; Selected to conduct oral argument before a three judge panel of the U.S. Court of Appeals for the Eighth Circuit; Dean Mason Ladd American Inn of Court; Assisted the Maya people of Belize in human rights matters pending before the Organization of American States; Member of team that drafted comprehensive mental health reform statutes for 99 Iowa counties

 University of Iowa, B.A.
 (1997) Recipient, Distinguished Alumni Award

 U.S. District Court for the Western District of North Carolina

 U.S. District Court for the Middle District of North Carolina

 U.S. District Court for the Eastern District of North Carolina

 U.S. Court of Appeals for the Fourth Circuit

 American Bar Association, Disaster Legal Services Program, Former National Director; Special Committee on Disaster Response and Preparedness, Former Member; Hurricane Katrina Task Force, Former Member; Young Lawyers Division, Former District 9 Representative

-Children’s Museum of Winston-Salem, Board of Directors, Member
+Children’s Museum of Winston-Salem, Board of Directors, Former Member